amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/experiments/alife-2020/analysis/README.md

 ## Script descriptions

+This document is as much for future me as it is for you!
 Please excuse the haste in which many of these scripts were written...

 ### Data aggregation scripts